locationtech/geomesa/docs/user/process.rst

 The following analytic processes are available and optimized on GeoMesa data stores, found in the ``geomesa-process`` module:

--  ``ArrowConversionProcess`` - encodes simple features in the `Apache Arrow <https://arrow.apache.org/>`_ format
+-  :ref:`arrow_conversion_process` - encodes simple features in the `Apache Arrow <https://arrow.apache.org/>`_ format
--  ``BinConversionProcess`` - encodes simple features in a minimized 16-byte format
+-  :ref:`bin_conversion_process` - encodes simple features in a minimized 16-byte format
 -  :ref:`density_process` - computes a density heatmap for a CQL query
--  ``DateOffsetProcess`` - modifies the specified date field in a feature collection by an input time period.
+-  :ref:`date_offset_process` - modifies the specified date field in a feature collection by an input time period.
--  ``HashAttributeProcess``/``HashAttributeColorProcess`` - computes an
-   additional 'hash' attribute which is useful for styling.
+-  :ref:`hash_process`/:ref:`hash_color_process` - computes an additional 'hash' attribute which is useful for styling.
--  ``JoinProcess`` - merges features from two different schemas using a common attribute field
+-  :ref:`join_process` - merges features from two different schemas using a common attribute field
--  ``KNearestNeighborSearchProcess`` - performs a KNN search
+-  :ref:`knn_process` - performs a KNN search
--  ``Point2PointProcess`` - aggregates a collection of points into a collection of line segments
+-  :ref:`point2point_process` - aggregates a collection of points into a collection of line segments
--  ``ProximitySearchProcess`` - searches near a set input features
+-  :ref:`proximity_process` - searches near a set input features
 -  :ref:`query_process` - performs a Geomesa query, useful as input for nested requests
--  ``RouteSearchProcess`` - matches features traveling along a given route
+-  :ref:`routesearch_process` - matches features traveling along a given route
--  ``SamplingProcess`` - uses statistical sampling to reduces the features returned by a query
+-  :ref:`sampling_process` - uses statistical sampling to reduces the features returned by a query
 -  :ref:`statsiterator_process` - returns various stats for a CQL query
--  ``TrackLabelProcess`` - selects the last feature in a track based on a common attribute, useful for styling
+-  :ref:`tracklabel_process` - selects the last feature in a track based on a common attribute, useful for styling
--  ``TubeSelectProcess`` - performs a correlated search across time and space
+-  :ref:`tubeselect_process` - performs a correlated search across time and space
 -  :ref:`unique_process` - identifies unique values for an attribute

 Where possible, the calculations are pushed out to a distributed system for faster performance.
 Currently